mdn/kuma/CONTRIBUTING.md

 and [PEP257][pep257] (docstring) conventions are encouraged but not yet enforced.

-In Python code, we prefer 'single quotes' for code strings and
+In Python code, we prefer ``'single quotes'`` for code strings and ``"""triple double-quotes"""`` for docstrings.
-"""triple double-quotes""" for docstrings.
 There are other style conventions (such as import statement order and indenting) which can be determined by reading existing code.

-Similar standards are enforced for front-end assets like CSS (in Stylus) and JavaScript.
+Similar standards are enforced for front-end assets like CSS and JavaScript.
 Some are checked by tools, and other by code review.

 [pep8]: http://www.python.org/dev/peps/pep-0008/